DivergentCodes/labrador/docs/development.md

 git tag "v0.0.1-alpha01"; git push --tags
 ```

+Tag rules:
+- The tag should follow SemVer format, with optional trailing segment.
+- The major/minor/patch versions should not have more than one leading `0`.
+    The `pkg.go.dev` site won't accept docs that way.

 Then the Github Actions workflow `.github/workflows/release.yaml` will:
 - Login to the Docker container registry.
 - Build everything.